tetratelabs/wazero/site/content/docs/how_the_optimizing_compiler_works/appendix.md

 This is implemented in `machine.CompileEntryPreamble(*ssa.Signature)`.
-The procedure first instantiates a `backend.FunctionABI` struct with metadata about the expected ABI for a function with a given signature, using the algorithm outlined in [Go's documentation][abi-cc].
+The procedure first instantiates a `backend.FunctionABI` struct with metadata about the expected ABI for a function with a given signature.

 The preamble sets the fields in the `wazevo.executionContext`.